-And if COVID-19 has taught us anything, it is the importance of emotional health and well-being and the impact of trauma on your psyche.
-So, how do you recharge your spirit for another year when you’re already feeling pandemic fatigue?
-You can restore your mental strength with inspiring ideas that transform you into a world of new possibilities.
+What is “normal” anymore?
+Redefining it in a post-pandemic world may mean restoring your mental strength too.
+If COVID-19 has taught us anything, it is the importance of emotional health and well-being and the impact of trauma on your psyche.
+Restore your mental strength with inspiring ideas that transform you into a world of new possibilities.

 Recharge your mind, body, and spirit